wp-plugins/participants-database/readme.txt

 = 1.6 =

-major update; several new features, code optimizations
+Version 1.6 is a major update; several new features, code optimizations, many bug fixes.

 == Using the Plugin ==